openshift/training/09-Templates-Quickstarts-Instant-Apps.md

 of the template, so you can wait for it to finish.
 Feel free to check the build logs.

-Once the build finishes and the pods come up, it can take a few minutes for the application to be ready.
+Once the build finishes and the pods come up, it can take a little while for the application to be ready.
 This is due to the database setup that this application is performing on first start.

 ## Using Your App
-Once the build is complete, you should be able to visit the routed URL and actually use the application!
+Once the build is complete and the application instance is ready, you should be able to visit the routed URL and actually use the application!

     http://keyvalue-route.quickstart.cloudapps.example.com

-The dev guide linked previously has a lot of information on how to use templates.
 If you get 503 errors, wait a minute and then try again -- this is a sign that the application is not "ready" yet.
 We will talk about checking "liveness" and "readiness" in later labs.

+The dev guide linked previously has a lot of information on how to use templates.

 ## Topology View
 If you look at the *Overview* tab in the project page in the web console, you